App Volumes architecture

 Figure 9: App Volumes database location selection presented during the automated workflow deployment

 App Volumes Manager is not required for App Volumes package delivery to physical Windows endpoint instances, so there is no requirement for a database for such a use case.
-Explore more details under the Unmanaged App Volumes for Physical Endpoints section.
+Explore more details under the App Volumes for physical Windows endpoints section.

 Directory services